 Dispersed camping allows for flexibility in terms of where you set up shop, but it doesn’t mean you can camp anywhere you please.
 Your first stop (or call) should always be a ranger station to get accurate information on where dispersed camping is allowed.

 Dispersed camping typically does not require special permits, but you should double-check with a ranger and ask about any special regulations for the area.
 Some wilderness areas may require a simple registration at a trailhead.
 Some forests may have open fire restrictions.
 Bottom line: know before you go.

 What is Dispersed Camping Like at National Park Service Sites?

 National Park Service lands typically have greater camping restrictions to protect resources.
 Some national monuments, national recreation areas, and national parks may allow dispersed camping in certain areas, but you need to ask the park’s permit office before making any assumptions.

 Yellowstone National Park, where I found myself on a last-minute adventure, only allows camping at designated campgrounds, whether at one of their drive-in sites or a backcountry site.
-The established campgrounds can fill up fast, but you’re going to have an uncomfortable conversation with a ranger if you try to pitch your tent in that awesome meadow you found during your day hike.
+The established campgrounds can fill up fast, but you just can’t camp anywhere.
+If you try, you’re going to have an uncomfortable conversation with a ranger if you try to pitch your tent in that awesome meadow you found.

 Finding Dispersed Camping on Forest Service Lands